Crain's Chicago Business: Staff

 While Steve Yahn was Crain's founding editor, Dan Miller was quickly picked up from the failed Chicago Daily News staff and named editor in November 1978.
 He stayed on as editor for ten years.

 In 1989, Mark Miller was named editor of Crain's, succeeding Dan Miller (no relation), who had left to oversee Crain Communications' City & State magazine.
 Between 1982 and 1989, Mark Miller had been the managing editor of Crain's.
 Mark Miller served as Crain's editor from 1989 until leaving in 1993 to join the Chicago Sun-Times as deputy managing editor.

 In 1993, current Crain's publisher, David Snyder became the editor.
 He held this position until 2000 when he became general manager/interactive and directed the relaunch of the Crain's website, ChicagoBusiness.com.
 Snyder started at Crain's as a beat reporter and was associate publisher before his promotion to his current role.

-After numerous reporter positions, Robert Reed, became editor of Crain's from 2000–2003.
+After numerous reporter positions, Robert Reed, became editor of Crain's from 2000 to 2003.
 Reed stayed in the job until leaving Crain's in early 2003.
 He then moved to Bloomberg Businessweek, Illinois Governor Pat Quinn's office and later led the investigative team at Chicago's Better Government Association.
 Reed now is a columnist for the Chicago Tribune.